Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems: Conclusions

 \section{Conclusions}

-We have applied the Koopman von-Neumann formalism to reduce the problem of entropy conservation in a classical system to the problem of identifying self-adjoint extensions of the Koopman operator.
-In this way, one can explore for a given system the full range of admissable, physical probability distributions and phase space restrictions which preserve entropy.
+We have applied the Koopman von Neumann formalism to reduce the problem of entropy conservation in a classical system to the problem of identifying self-adjoint extensions of the Koopman operator.
+In this way, one can explore for a given system the full range of admissible, physical probability distributions and phase-space restrictions which preserve entropy.
 Applying this technique to the harmonic oscillator and free particle, a relationship between the choice of self-adjoint extension and the boundary condition was determined.
 In the case of the harmonic oscillator, this choice is reflected in the breaking of the periodic symmetry of correlation functions.
+This demonstrates a new class of situations where self-adjoint extensions of operators play an important role in distinguishing subtle phenomena.

+In the example cases studied, it was possible to construct apparently reasonable states in the phase space ${\cal P}=\mathbb{R}_{+}\times\mathbb{R}$ which do not belong to the domain of a self-adjoint Koopman operator, and consequently do not preserve entropy.
+These states were interpreted using the fact that the restricted phase space for the classical system corresponds to a classically impenetrable potential barrier, but a quantum system may tunnel into this forbidden region.

+For both the free particle and harmonic oscillator, quantum and classical dynamical equations coincide, and the two regimes are distinguished \emph{purely} by the allowed boundary conditions.
+This allowed for the interpretation of entropy nonconserving classical states as partial descriptions of tunneling quantum states.
+Additionally, this approach demonstrated that the classical boundary condition corresponding to a self-adjoint Koopman operator is the classical limit of the quantum boundary condition for a tunneling state.

 These results highlight the importance of boundary conditions for fundamental aspects of Hamiltonian evolution.
-Even in the case that equations of motion are formally time reversal symmetric, the choice of boundary condition can break entropy preservation, and thus time reversal symmetry.
-This is a complement to the resolution of Loschmidt's paradox, where the second law of thermodynamics can only be guaranteed by evolving from particular initial conditions \citep{Timearrow}.
+While Hamilton's equations of motion provide a local description of the dynamics, the entropy provides a global characterization of the evolution, and is therefore sensitive to the self-adjointness of the Koopman operator.
+Even in the case that equations of motion are formally time-reversal symmetric, the choice of boundary condition can break entropy preservation, and thus time-reversal symmetry.

-In the example cases studied, quantum and classical dynamics coincide.
-If the classical system in the full phase space has an impassable potential barrier, then the two regimes are distinguished \emph{purely }by the allowed boundary conditions.
-Consequently, the self-adjoint condition for KvN wavefunctions was re-derived as the classical limit of the quantum boundary conditions.
-Wigner distributions reflected at the potential boundary correspond to entropically conserved classical states, while the Wigner distributions exhibiting tunnelling were identified as classical wavefunctions which do not preserve entropy.

-Another purely quantum phenomenon is that of reflection above a barrier, which may be regarded as tunnelling through a momentum space barrier \citep{Jaffe2010}.
-Performing an analagous classical analysis for a harmonic system restricted to the half-line in momentum space, a similar relationship between allowed states and boundary conditions is obtainable, where classically forbidden reflected Wigner distributions match entropy non-conserving states of the classical system.